Roosevelt Roberts: The Ultimate Fighter 31

 In mid-March 2023, it was announced that Roberts would be competing in the thirty-first season of The Ultimate Fighter.

 Roberts was selected to be a part of Team Chandler, being ranked third overall.
 In his first fight on the show, Roberts faced #2 ranked Nate Jennerman, and won the fight by knockout eight seconds into the first round.

-In the semi-final round, Roberts faced faced former LFA Lightweight Champion and fellow teammate Austin Hubbard, and lost the fight via split decistion.
+In the semi-final round, Roberts faced former LFA Lightweight Champion and teammate Austin Hubbard, and lost the fight via split decistion.

 Return to UFC

 Roberts faced Mateusz Rębecki on November 11, 2023, at UFC 295.
 At the weigh-ins, Roberts came in at 158 pounds (two pounds over the lightweight non-title bout limit).
 His bout with Rebecki proceeded at catchweight with Roberts forfeiting 20% of his purse.
 He lost the bout in the first round via an armbar submission.

-Replacing Nikolas Motta, Roberts faced Ľudovít Klein on September 28, 2024 at UFC Fight Night 243.
+Replacing Nikolas Motta, Roberts faced Ľudovít Klein on September 28, 2024, at UFC Fight Night 243.
 He lost the fight by unanimous decision.

 On February 28, 2025, it was reported that Roberts was once again removed from the UFC roster.